tanyonghe/WITS-Robot/docs/UserGuide.md

 ## Introduction

-This software is meant to perform the following functionalities:
+This software aims to perform the following functionalities:

 * Program displays current time until it is time for an activity
 * Upon time for an activity, the GUI will appear